Mhegabyte/Mhegabyte/README.md

-- 👋 Hi, I’m Meg
+- 👋 Hi, I’m Meg, just a noob developer
-- 👀 I’m interested in clothes, game consoles, cute stuff toys and everything that's cute!
+- 👀 I’m interested in clothes, games, cute stuff toys and everything that's cute!
-- 🌱 I’m currently learning Angular and Azure cloud.
 - 📫 How to reach me ...

 <!---